 ensure sustained efficiency

-Benefit, after the initial outlay, the running cost over the life of the panel,
+Homeowners should consider, benefits of solar, after the initial outlay, and the running cost over the life of the panel,

-is less costly for both maintenance and repair.
+this is typically less costly for both maintenance and repair.

 Solar has other applications also

 Solar energy can also be used in solar thermal panels to heat water; it absorbs the heat